eiredynamic/pharos-dotnet/README.md

 ### Generic Messages

-While `PharosSampleMessage` is provided as a reference implementation, you can use any class as a message type as long as it meets these requirements:
+While string is used above and `PharosSampleMessage` is provided as a reference implementation, you can use any class as a message type as long as it meets these requirements:

 1. The class must be serializable (compatible with Newtonsoft.Json).
 2. The class must be a reference type with a parameterless constructor (`where T : class, new()`).
 However, this does **not** guarantee JSON compatibility—ensure all properties are serializable and avoid complex object graphs where possible.